Feyerabend/ABC80/BEFORE.md

 and the like, the new Datapoint 2200 introduced more of a proper *computer* inside the case, besides being a terminal emulating Model 33.
 This was innovation.
-Therefore there are some claims as it was the start of the computer that was personal, or private to the operator, i.e. a "PC".
+Therefore there are some claims as it was the start of the computer that was personal, or private to the operator, i.e. a "PC".[^disc]

 There was several periferals that could be connected such as removable cartridge hard disk drive, modems, priters, serial and parallel interface,